24 January 2024

 Nuitka Package Configuration Part 3

-This is the third part of a post series under the tag package_config that explains the Nuitka package configuration in more detail.
+This is the third part of a post series under the tag package_config that explains the Nuitka Package Configuration in more detail.
 To recap, Nuitka package configuration is the way Nuitka learns about hidden dependencies, needed DLLs, data files, and just generally avoids bloat in the compilation.
 The details are here on a dedicate page on the web site in Nuitka Package Configuration but reading on will be just fine.

 Problem Package